"Insufficient Lactation" Issue / Symptom Connections

 It is critical to appreciate that in Chinese Medicine, treatment for "insufficient lactation" is rarely focused on the symptoms exclusively.
 Alternatively, a practitioner is looking at the factors that led to the development of "insufficient lactation" - i.e. the "cause(s)".

 For non-practitioners, we recommend reading treating the "cause" and not the "symptoms" for more on the overall approach and the importance of the TCM diagnostic system in formulating treatment approaches.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
-A potential range of underlying factors and approaches for insufficient lactation are described in our acupuncture protocol page - "acupuncture for pregnancy, childbirth and postpartum issues " .
+To illustrate and guide developing an acupuncture treatment for someone experiencing insufficient lactation, this issue is referenced in the following acupuncture protocol section:

 Some acupuncture points are considered "empirically" related to a specific condition or diagnostic pattern.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure: